LiuPengJugx/ppo-controller/README.md

 #### DB Configuration (Non-required)

 When conducting experiments about latency, users need to configure the PG database environment in advance and modify the user connection information in _db\pg.py_.
-All table structures can be imported through _db\x.sql_.
+All table structures can be imported through _db\ppoc.sql_.
 Call _adapter_controller_pg.py_ to deploy partitions and get experimental results.

 #### Run partitioning algorithms on HDD cost model:
 - **syn-main.py:** Test the performance of baselines over synthetic datasets